Impact of the form of weighted networks on the quantum extreme reservoir computation: Relation between the QERC performance and the weight distribution

+Considering the implementability of the QERC with an effective quantum feature map, one may wonder what physical system is close to the Cauchy- and t-random (for $\nu = 1$) models in Fig.~\ref{R_Sigma_acc}a) and achieves a high testing accuracy rate since the DTC model is far from such models, and there still seems to be room to improve it.
+We here consider disorder to the DTC model in Eq.~\ref{DTC_Hamiltonian}, and actually, the disordered DTC (DDTC) model has a higher accuracy rate, as we will see later.

-Now for the second model, we introduce disorder to the DTC model and observe that a similar distortion in the weight functions appear.
-In Eq.~\ref{DTC_Hamiltonian}, we have set $D_lT = 0$ to enable us to consider the DTC model without disorder.
+In Eq.~\ref{DTC_Hamiltonian}, we have set $D_lT = 0$ to enable us to consider the DTC model without the disorder.
 That constraint can now be relaxed.
 The disorder in Floquet systems has been considered to be important to suppress the thermalization and stabilize the DTCs \cite{Zhang2017, Frey2022}.
-Actually it is more realistic to have a little disorder in such quantum systems, and so it is worth checking if our QERC's performance is robust to such disorder.
-We choose the disorder terms $D_lT$ in Eq.\ref{DTC_Hamiltonian} independently drawn from a uniform distribution on $[0, 2\pi)$ and show the QERC performance in Table.~\ref{acc_table}.
-We clearly observe that the disorder pushes the testing accuracy rate up.
-We also checked the weight distribution functions for this disordered case as illustrated in Fig.\ref{Comparison_distributions}d) against the DTC model without disorder for a comparison.
-We clearly observe that the main difference from the DTC model is that the $x$ component has a slightly longer tail, the $y$ component is as wide as the $x$ component, and the $z$ component becomes slightly broader.
-Although the slightly stronger tendency to suppress the transitions by the broader $z$ component, the $y$ component largely contributes to the growth of the complex dynamics.
-The tail in the weight distributions remains much more visible, making it more Cauchy-random like (with similar results).
+Actually, it is more realistic to have a little disorder in such quantum systems, and so it is worth checking if our QERC's performance is robust to such disorder.
+We choose the disorder terms $D_lT$ in Eq.\ref{DTC_Hamiltonian} independently drawn from a uniform distribution on $[0, 2\pi)$.
+As illustrated in Fig.\ref{Comparison_distributions}c), the introduction of the disorder changes the form of the weight distribution, and it is characterized by the empirical standard deviation and the ratio (see Table.~\ref{sigma_R_table}).
+So the DDTC model is now located around the upper left region of Fig.~\ref{R_Sigma_acc}a), and one can find that the model achieves a similar testing accuracy rate to that of the Cauchy- and t-random (with $\nu = 1$) models (see also Table.~\ref{acc_table}a)).

-So far we have only discussed our testing accuracy and it is important we now turn our attention to the training accuracy and the difference between the testing and training accuracy rates.
+So far, we have only discussed our testing accuracy, and it is important we now turn our attention to the training accuracy and the difference between the testing and training accuracy rates.
 The difference $\Delta_{\text{acc.}}$ is an important parameter in terms of the overfitting and the generalization performance of this machine learning model.
-Neural networks often show the effects of overfitting \cite{Srivastava2014, Caruana2000} where the neural networks are too well optimized to the training date and lose its flexibility to deal with the testing data.
+Neural networks often show the effects of overfitting \cite{Srivastava2014, Caruana2000} where the neural networks are too well optimized to the training date and lose their flexibility to deal with the testing data.
 The generalization performance is hence an important factor in designing QNNs.